gilor19/tabular_data_science_project/datasets/datasets_manipulation_details.md

 In this file we will explain the manipulations we applied on the datasets in order to make them suitable for testing our solution.
 The manipulations are implemented in the edit_dataset.py code file.

 The main idea was to convert a known categorical columns, nominal and ordinal, into a numeric colmuns that we could test.
-The nominal categorical columns were mapped randomly to integer values, whereas the ordinal categorical columns were mapped by a predifened order to integer values.
+The nominal categorical columns were mapped randomly to integer values, whereas the ordinal categorical columns were mapped by a pre-defined order to integer values.

 ### 1. Adult Dataset: